Getting To Know The Role Of A Not-For-Profit Board Member

 Above all, board members need to keep their board strong.
 The lack of an active and engaged board can doom the future of a nonprofit organization.
 Members should look for ways to recruit a diverse group of community representatives who have an interest in the charity’s mission and represent diverse viewpoints or skill sets.
 Additionally, it’s good practice to institute term limits to avoid stagnation.
 Performing annual assessments of how the board is operating and whether the group is adequately addressing all necessary issues is also a good idea as is strategic planning to analyze the organization’s strengths, weaknesses, opportunities, and threats.

 Prospective board members or trustees should fully investigate what the board commitment will entail before accepting a position as each situation is unique.
 It is important to understand the role, function, time and monetary commitments and responsibilities.

 Board membership should not be taken lightly.
 However, if you know the expectations and have a great passion, you can make all the difference in the world to a nonprofit – as well as enjoy a very rewarding experience.
 Email Rea & Associates to learn more about your fiduciary responsibilities as a board member or for access to a wealth of information designed to make your board experience more enjoyable.

-By Maribeth Wright, CPA (Cambridge office)
+By Maribeth Wright, CPA (Retired)